ithlambelle/EcoForge/README.md

-# Waterer - AI Water Usage Tracker
+# DropQuery - AI Water Usage Tracker

 A Chrome extension that tracks and visualizes water usage from AI model queries (ChatGPT, Gemini, etc.) with positive reinforcement to promote sustainable AI usage.